If you’re looking for police dogs for sale,

 Police dogs undergo rigorous training throughout their working life, which typically lasts for between seven and eight years.
 Once their career is over, they generally stay with their handler as a pet, which is perhaps unsurprising given the bond that can build up between policeman and animal.
 Staff also undergo training in order to become instructors, as well as dealing with legislation and dangerous dogs.

-Breeds that are typically used as police dogs include Labradors, German and Belgian Shepherd dogs and springer or cocker spaniels.
+Breeds that are typically used as police dogs for sale include Labradors, German and Belgian Shepherd dogs and springer or cocker spaniels.
 Members of the public are able to donate young dogs to the police force if they believe they would make a good addition.